 This is because every additional digital asset, whether it’s a web page, mobile application or internal PoC, draws from this shared library, ensuring all assets stay consistent.

 Of course, that’s a very brief overview of what a design system is, what it’s capable of and why you should be using one.
 So, without further ado, let’s explore design systems in more detail!

 Design systems are fantastic for ensuring consistent design in new projects, as well as updating the entire branding with ease.

 This is because all digital assets are stored in a central library, rather than being separately replicated with new code on each page or section.
-So, if you change the colour of buttons within the library for example, this change will be rolled out automatically, which makes rebranding or slight updates incredibly easy.
+So, if you change the color of buttons within the library, for example, this change will be rolled out automatically, which makes rebranding or slight updates incredibly easy.
 It also reduces the chance that older pages will be left out.